Skip to main content

 Unless otherwise noted, the order of precedence from highest to lowest priority is:

-1. User Policy (set in User Configuration via Group Policy)
+1. User Policy (set in User Configuration via Group Policy or Intune administrative templates)

-2. Computer Policy (set in Computer Configuration via Group Policy)
+2. Computer Policy (set in Computer Configuration via Group Policy or Intune administrative templates)

 3. User Setting (set by the user through the application UI, or by manually editing the registry)